-All lots in the "Coastal Rural" land use category in Greater Pine Island (as delineated by policies 1.4.7 and 14.1.8 of the Lee Plan) that are created after December 21, 2004 must comply with the additional regulations in section 33-1052.
-Lots created before December 21, 2004 are not required to comply with the additional regulations in section 33-1052 (see section 34-3273(a)(3)).
+- (1) through (5) No change. - (6) All lots in the "Coastal Rural" land use category in Greater Pine Island (as delineated by policies 1.4.7 and 14.1.8 of the Lee Plan) that are created after (insert date this ordinance is adopted) must comply with the additional regulations in section 33-1052.
+Lots created before that date are not required to comply with the additional regulations in section 33-1052.